 #5 — Snowball Shrimp

 Neocaridina cf Zhangjiajiensis var.
-White also called snowball shrimp, white pearl or snow shrimp is a species bred in Germany from species native to South East Asia.
+White also called snowball shrimp (see product from seller), white pearl or snow shrimp is a species bred in Germany from species native to South East Asia.
 It’s easy to care for and also stand out from other dwarf shrimp species due to its pure white coloration.

 Snow shrimp are closely related to cherry shrimp hence are mostly used as a more exciting replacement.